diogoaurelio/schedoscopeWiki/(S)FTP-Export.md

 # Summary

-You can configure a parallel export of view data to an FTP or an SFTP server using `exportTo()` clause with `Ftp` in a view.
+You can configure a parallel export of view data to an FTP or an SFTP server using an `exportTo()` clause with `Ftp` within a view.
 Whenever the view performs its transformation successfully and materializes, Schedoscope triggers a mapreduce job that
 * splits up the view's data in a configurable number of chunks;
-* in parallel encodes the data in those chunks as JSON or CSV;
+* in parallel encodes the data within those chunks as JSON or CSV;
-* aggregates and optionally compresses the chunks into chunk files;
+* aggregates and optionally compresses the chunks into one file per chunk;
 * and finally copies the chunk files in parallel via (S)FTP to the specified server.

 # Syntax